aqualmao/aqualmao/README.md

 ## hey guys im aidyn

-i like computers and i enjoy programming so i decided to attempt to make it my carrer trying to learn a bunch of stuff to become a software engineer for a major tech company, or really any tech company but working for google or meta would be awesome i manage my own servers and do random stuff with them, like manage my photos and host game servers for my friends other than computers, i love photography, food, and the people i hold close to me i'm currently working on my project named 'rainfall', it's really just a google photos clone but its still amazeballs cause it syncs from multiple devices for free!!! and i can add as much storage to my own servers as i want!!! without having to pay per month!! yay!! if you wanna reach me you can go to my website, www.aqualmao.win thank you
+i like computers and i enjoy programming so i decided to attempt to make it my carrer. trying to learn a bunch of stuff to become a software engineer for a major tech company, or really any tech company but working for google or meta would be awesome
+- i manage my own servers and do random stuff with them, like manage my photos and host game servers for my friends
+- other than computers, i love photography, food, and the people i hold close to me
+- i'm currently working on my project named 'rainfall', it's really just a google photos clone but its still amazeballs cause it syncs from multiple devices for free!!! and i can add as much storage to my own servers as i want!!! without having to pay per month!! yay!!
+- if you wanna reach me you can go to my website, www.aqualmao.win thank you
 <!--
 **aqualmao/aqualmao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.